83 Frankenstein Quotes With Page Numbers

 “My life, as it passes thus, was indeed hateful to me, and it was during sleep alone that I could taste joy.
 O blessed sleep!”

-~Mary Shelley, Frankenstein, (Character: Victor Frankenstein as the narrator), Volume III, Chapter 7, Page 197
+~Mary Shelley, Frankenstein, (Character: Victor Frankenstein as narrator during pursuit), Volume III, Chapter 7, Page 197

 ~Mary Shelley, Frankenstein, (Character: The Monster), Volume III, Chapter 7, Page 198